-In our 8th Annual State of the Software Supply Chain Report, we detailed upcoming government regulation coming to protect national interests globally.
-Because software is frequently built from third-party open source components, one key effort is tracking and managing those components.
+In our 8th annual State of the Software Supply Chain report, we detailed government regulations that are coming to protect national interests globally.
+Because software is frequently built from open source components, one key effort is tracking and managing those components.

 One way to manage those is via a “software bill of materials” or SBOM.